ChillerDragon/debian-gnome/README.md

 A guide for noobs by a noob to install debian and set it up the chiller way.

 It is a mix between a script and a documentation.
-So make sure to read the whole setup-razer.sh (especially the comments) And then if you have a fresh debian system running you can execute it to finish the setup.
+So make sure to read the whole setup-razer.sh (especially the comments) before executing it, or just follow this readme instead and don't touch the script at all.
+And then if you have a fresh debian system running you can execute it to finish the setup.

 The script is designed for razer blade stealth.